AWS-Terraform-Projects/aws-lambda-helloworld/README.md

 # aws-lambda-helloworld ![Terraform](https://github.com/AWS-Terraform-Projects/aws-lambda-helloworld/workflows/Terraform/badge.svg)

 A simple lambda project to demonstrate how to create a CI/CD pipeline using Terraform and GitHub Action.
-A step-by-step article can be found at [AWS Lambda Development Environment with CI/CD](https://www.todaystechnology.org/post/aws-lambda-development-environment-with-ci-cd-part-1)
+[AWS Lambda Development Environment with CI/CD](https://www.todaystechnology.org/post/aws-lambda-development-environment-with-ci-cd-part-1) is a four part article series that goes into the details of how this project can be configured and used

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.